brownb3lt/cmi-datascience/README.md

 # cmi-datascience
-Website for CMI's MSc programme in data science
+website for CMI's MSc programme in data science